CCI-MOC/lsvd-rbd/README.md

 - `flush_msec`: timeout for flushing batched writes
 - `gc_threshold` (percent): described below

 Typically the only parameters that need to be set are `cache_dir` and `cache_size`.
 Parameters may be added or removed as we tune things and/or figure out how to optimize at runtime instead of bothering the user for a value.

 ## Using LSVD with fio and QEMU

 First create a volume:
 ```
-build$ sudo bin/lsvd_imgtool --create --rados \
+build$ sudo bin/lsvd_imgtool --create --rados --size=20g pool/imgname
-	--cache-dir=/mnt/nvme/lsvd --size=20g ec83b_pool/ubuntu_3
 ```

-Then you can start QEMU:
+Then you can start a SPDK NVMe-oF gateway:
 ```
-build$ sudo env LSVD_RCACHE_DIR=/mnt/nvme/lsvd \
-         LSVD_WCACHE_DIR=/mnt/nvme/lsvd \
-         LSVD_CACHE_SIZE=1000m \
-         LD_PRELOAD=$PWD/lib/liblsvd.so \
-		 LD_LIBRARY_PATH=$PWD/lib \
-         XAUTHORITY=$HOME/.Xauthority \
-   qemu-system-x86_64 -m 1024 -cdrom whatever.iso \
-    -blockdev '{"driver":"rbd","pool":"ec83b_pool",
-	           "image":"ec83b_pool/ubuntu_3",
-               "server":[{"host":"10.1.0.4","port":"6789"}],
-               "node-name":"libvirt-2-storage","auto-read-only":true,
-                "discard":"unmap"}' \
-	-device virtio-blk,drive=libvirt-2-storage \
-    -device e1000,netdev=net0 \
-	-netdev user,id=net0,hostfwd=tcp::5555-:22 \
-    -k en-us -machine accel=kvm -smp 2 -m 1024
+./qemu/qemu-gateway.sh pool imgname
 ```

-Or you can fun `fio` like this:
+Then connect to the NVMe-oF gateway:

 ```
-build$ cat > rbd-w.fio <<EOF
-[global]
-ioengine=rbd
-clientname=admin
-pool=ec83b_pool
-rbdname=ec83b_pool/fio-target
-busy_poll=0

-rw=randwrite
-#rw=randread
-bs=4k
-runtime=100
-time_based
-direct=1

-[rbd_lsvd]
-iodepth=128
-EOF

-build$ sudo bin/lsvd_imgtool --create --rados \
-	--cache-dir=/mnt/nvme/lsvd --size=10g ec83b_pool/fio-target

-build$ sudo env LD_PRELOAD=$PWD/lib/liblsvd.so \
-    LSVD_RCACHE_DIR=/mnt/nvme/test LSVD_WCACHE_DIR=/mnt/nvme/test fio rbd-w.fio
+nvme connect -t tcp -n nqn.2016-06.io.spdk:cnode1 -a
 ```

-Note that FIO random write throughput varies widely depending on which version you use.
-The 2.38-1 package in Ubuntu 22.04 performs fairly poorly; when compiled with default options it does a lot better, and better still if you build it without `rbd_poll` support.
-(it's not a config option, so you have to hack things)
+You should now have just a plain old NVMe device, with which you can use just like any other NVMe device.

 Do not use multiple fio jobs on the same image - currently there's no protection and they'll stomp all over each other.
 RBD performs horribly in that case, but AFAIK it doesn't compromise correctness.

-[TODO - use RADOS locking to prevent multiple opens, maybe use refcounts to allow multiple threads to "open" and access the same image]

 ## Image and object names

-Currently the name of an image is *pool/name*; LSVD will ignore the ioctx passed in the API and open the pool named in the image name.
-[TODO]
+Currently the name of an image is *pool/name*.

 Given an image name of `mypool/disk_x`, LSVD stores a *superblock* in the object `disk_x`, and a series of *data objects* and *checkpoint objects* in `disk_x.00000001`, etc. using hexadecimal 32-bit sequence numbers.

 - superblock - holds volume size, clone linkage, [TBD snapshot info], and clean shutdown info / pointer to roll-forward point.
 - data objects - data blocks and metadata (i.e. list of LBAs) for log recovery